Walls (Louis Tomlinson album)

-Walls is the debut solo studio album by English singer-songwriter Louis Tomlinson, released on 31 January 2020 through Syco Music and Arista Records.
+Walls is the first solo studio album by the English singer-songwriter Louis Tomlinson, released on 31 January 2020 through Syco Music and Arista Records.
 It has spawned five singles: "Two of Us", "Kill My Mind", "We Made It", "Don't Let It Break Your Heart" and "Walls".
 The album was met with mixed reviews, but was moderately successful commercially.
 It sold 35,000 copies upon its release.
 The album debuted at number one in Argentina, Portugal, Mexico and Scotland.
 It reached the top ten in Australia, Austria, Belgium, Canada, Poland, Spain, and the UK, and also debuted and peaked at number nine on the US Billboard 200 chart.

 Background

 In making the album, Tomlinson stated he had spent "so long on this album" as he "couldn't help but crave a 'hit' single" after a career of "straight down the middle pop".
 While he started his solo career with the electro-influenced singles "Just Hold On" and "Back to You", after the deaths of both his mother and sister and reflecting on what he wanted, Tomlinson decided that "maybe I should start with what I love and work from there".
 After finally finding his sound, he managed to come up with an honest album of his thoughts and feelings and release it.

 In an interview with Billboard, Tomlinson said that the album is him "just wearing [his] heart on his sleeve, and being honest, reflecting on a breakup", and that "once fans have heard the album, they will see a slightly different side" of him.

 Tomlinson announced the album in a video posted to social media, saying he was "really relieved to finally be here" and thanking fans for their patience.